Gaining website performance from object caching technology

 Settings > Object Cache

-The WP-CLI command to check on the Redis status if using Object Cache Pro is:
+With the wp redis info command now being an alias of the wp redis status command in WP-CLI, the command to check on the Redis status if using Object Cache Pro is now:

 wp redis status